 L-95.
 Born-Digital Materials in Special Collections - Advance Reading List

-Please note that participants are required to bring a laptop with them to class.
-In addition, please read the following before coming to Charlottesville.
+In addition, please read the following before coming to Charlottesville:

 Bailey, Jefferson.
 “Disrespect des Fonds: Rethinking Arrangement and Description in Born-Digital Archives.”
-Archive Journal 3 (Summer 2013).
+Archive Journal (June 2013).

 Blanchette, Jean-François.
 “A Material History of Bits.”
 Journal of the American Society for Information Science and Technology 62:6 (June 2011): 1042–1057.

 Galey, Alan.
 “The Enkindling Reciter: E-Books in the Bibliographical Imagination.”
 Book History 15 (2012): 210–247.

 Jules, Bergis, Ed Summers, and Dr. Vernon Mitchell, Jr. Ethical Considerations for Archiving Social Media Content Generated by Contemporary Social Movements (white paper, April 2018).
 Documenting The Now Project.